Biography

 Robert Carsen

-His opera productions include Aida, Falstaff and Der Rosenkavalier at the Royal Opera Covent Garden; Peter Grimes, Giulio Cesare in Egitto, Don Giovanni, La Fanciulla del West and Co2 at La Scala; Mefistofele, Eugene Onegin, Falstaff and Der Rosenkavalier at the Metropolitan Opera, New York; Il Trionfo del Tempo e del Disinganno at the Salzburg Whitsun Festival and the Salzurg Festival 2021, Der Rosenkavalier at the Salzburg Festival 2004; La Rappresentatione di Anima e di Corpo (Cavalieri), Wozzeck, Agrippina, Platée and The Turn of the Screw at the Theater an der Wien; Gerusalemme, Die Frau ohne Schatten and Manon Lescaut at the Vienna State Opera; Il Trovatore at the Bregenz Festival; The Queen of Spades, Hänsel und Gretel and Arabella at the Zurich Opera; thirteen productions for the Opéra national de Paris including Ariodante, Les Contes d’Hoffmann, Rusalka, Capriccio, Les Boréades and Die Zauberflöte; A Midsummer Night’s Dream, Orlando, The Magic Flute, Semele and Rigoletto for the Festival d’Aix en Provence.
+His opera productions include: Aida, Falstaff and Der Rosenkavalier at the Royal Opera House, Covent Garden; Peter Grimes, Giulio Cesare in Egitto, Don Giovanni, La fanciulla del West and Giorgio Battistelli’s CO2 at La Scala, Milan; Mefistofele, Eugene Onegin, Falstaff and Der Rosenkavalier at the Metropolitan Opera; Rappresentatione di Anima et di Corpo, Wozzeck, Agrippina, Platée and The Turn of the Screw at the Theater an der Wien; Jérusalem, Die Frau ohne Schatten and Manon Lescaut at the Vienna State Opera; Il trovatore at the Bregenz Festival; Pique Dame, Hänsel und Gretel and Arabella at the Zurich Opera House; 13 productions for the Paris Opéra, including Ariodante, Les Contes d’Hoffmann, Rusalka, Capriccio, Les Boréades and Die Zauberflöte; A Midsummer Night’s Dream, Orlando, Die Zauberflöte, Semele and Rigoletto at the Festival d’Aix-en-Provence and most recently Werther in Baden-Baden and Detlev Glanert’s new opera Die Jüdin von Toledo at the Semperoper Dresden.
+In 2004, he made his debut at the Salzburg Festival with Der Rosenkavalier, where he returned in 2021 for Handel’s Il trionfo del Tempo e del Disinganno.
+Most recently, he staged Mozart’s La clemenza di Tito at the 2024 Whitsun Festival.

-Further productions include Ariadne auf Naxos in Munich; The Love for Three Oranges at the Deutsche Oper Berlin; Die Tote Stadt for the Komische Oper Berlin; Der Ring des Nibelungen in Cologne, Venice, Shanghai, Barcelona and Madrid; I Pagliacci and Cavalleria Rusticana, Carmen, Fidelio and Dialogues des Carmélites in Amsterdam; Rinaldo and l’incoronazione di Poppea at Glyndebourne; La traviata for the reopening of the Teatro la Fenice in Venice; Idomeneo and Julius Caesar (Battistelli) for the Rome Opera; Il Ritorno d’Ulisse, Elektra and Fidelio for the Maggio, Florence; Platée and Les Fêtes Vénitiennes at the Opéra Comique; Armide (Lully), Orfeo ed Euridice, and Iphigénie en Tauride at the Théâtre des Champs Elysées.
-He has also staged a Puccini cycle at the Flanders Opera, and a Janáček cycle at the Opéra du Rhin in Strasbourg.
+Other productions include Ariadne auf Naxos in Munich; Die Liebe zu den drei Orangen at the Deutsche Oper Berlin; Die tote Stadt at the Komische Oper Berlin; Der Ring des Nibelungen in Cologne, Venice, Shanghai, Barcelona and Madrid; Pagliacci and Cavalleria rusticana, Carmen, Fidelio and Dialogues des Carmélites in Amsterdam; Rinaldo and L‘incoronazione di Poppea in Glyndebourne; La traviata for the reopening of the Teatro La Fenice in Venice; Idomeneo and Battistelli’s Julius Caesar at the Teatro dell’Opera in Rome; Il ritorno d’Ulisse in patria, Elektra and Fidelio at the Maggio Musicale Fiorentino; Platée and André Campras Les Fêtes vénitiennes at the Opéra Comique as well as Lully’s Armide, Orfeo ed Euridice and Iphigénie en Tauride at the Théâtre des Champs-Élysées.
+He also staged a Puccini cycle at the Opera Vlaanderen and a Janáček cycle in Strasbourg.

 read more collapse